Electron shuttle as an autonomous single-electron source: Mechanism and operating regimes

 \textit{Crossover regime (II):} As $\Gamma$ is reduced (brown dashed-dotted), two additional peaks appear located approximately at the oscillation period $2\pi/\omega_0$ and half of it.

 \textit{Shuttle regime (III):} For low $\Gamma$ (blue dashed), a single prominent maximum exists at the oscillation period, characteristic for SES.

-The crossover regime would have not surfaced from analysis of the time-averaged electron currents, as the shuttle motion undergoes a Hopf bifurcation from static to shuttling motion \cite{WaechtlerEtAlNJP2019}.
+While the transistor and shuttle regime have been identified in previous studies on the electron shuttle \cite{GorelikEtAlPRL1998, NovotnyEtAlPRL2003, NovotnyEtAlPRL2004, WaechtlerEtAlNJP2019}, the crossover regime would have not surfaced within the mean field description from analysis of the time-averaged electron currents, as the shuttle motion undergoes a Hopf bifurcation from static to shuttling motion \cite{WaechtlerEtAlNJP2019}.
 The identification of the three regimes requires the use of WTDs as discussed in more detail below.